koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
-The APIs for side effects are very similar with DOM APIs -->
+The APIs for side effects are very similar with DOM APIs So if you are faimilar with DOM APIs, you can realize them easily.
+-->

 # Side effects for a Host environment

 ---------------
 <!-- note
+Before describing APIs, let's take a look at a previous example.
+This is an example moving the second item to the top.
+With ReactDOM, this change is processed as an insertBefore function.

+What if we implement the function as a custom renderer?
 -->

 # Change the index in a list